An Overview of Testing Options for dbt (data build tool)

 dbt_constraints

-The dbt_constraints was created by Snowflake to add primary and foreign key constraints to dbt models.
-When added to a dbt project, this package will automatically create unique keys for all your existing unique and dbt_utils.unique_combination_of_columns tests, foreign keys for existing relationship tests, and not null constraints for not_null tests.
-The package also provides three tests (primary_key, unique_key, and foreign_key) that are a bit more flexible than the standard dbt tests.
-These tests can be used inline, out-of-line, and can support multiple columns when used in the tests: section of a model.
-The primary_key test will also cause a not null constraint to be created on each column.
+Created by Snowflake, dbt_constraints adds primary and foreign key constraints to dbt models.
+When incorporated into a dbt project, this package automatically creates unique keys for all existing unique and dbt_utils.unique_combination_of_columns tests, along with foreign keys for existing relationship tests and not null constraints for not_null tests.
+It provides three flexible tests - primary_key, unique_key, and foreign_key - which can be used inline, out-of-line, and support multiple columns.

 elementary dbt-data-reliabilit generic dbt tests

-The elementary tool (more info below) has 10 generic dbt tests that can be leveraged to look for schema changes, validate JSON schemas and look for anomalies in source freshness among other things..
+The elementary tool offers 10 generic dbt tests that help in detecting schema changes, validating JSON schemas, and monitoring anomalies in source freshness, among other functionalities.

 dbt-fihr generic dbt tests